Your Online Trail Report and Travel Guide for ATVs the U.S. & Canada

 Timber Harvesting

-The Langlade County Forest is over 127,000 acres in size and is managed primarily for timber production, together with providing recreational wildlife, and other multiple use benefits.
+The Langlade County Forest is over 130,000 acres in size and is managed primarily for timber production, together with providing recreational wildlife, and other multiple use benefits.
 You may encounter some logging activity.
 Please use caution and respect the loggers’ equipment as they earn their livelihood.

 Invasive Species

 Please respect the forest.
 Don’t litter or harass wildlife.
-We hope you enjoy what Langlade County has to offer, and that you’ll have a memorable riding experience in the County of Trails.
+We hope you enjoy what Langlade County has to offer, and that you’ll have a memorable riding experience in the Wisconsin’s County of Trails.

 Summer Information